bhisaac/5eFP/5eFP-SRD.md

 ## Hermit

-~~You lived in seclusion--either in a sheltered community such as a monastery, or entirely alone--for a formative part of your life.
-In your time apart from the clamor of society, you found quiet, solitude, and perhaps some of the answers you were looking for.~~

 During a significant period of your life, you resided in isolation, either within a protected community like a monastery or completely by yourself.
-While being away from the busyness of society, you discovered peace, seclusion, and potentially some of the guidance you were looking for.
+While away from society's busyness, you discovered peace, seclusion, and potentially some of the guidance you were looking for.

 **Tool Proficiencies:** Herbalism kit